sfpravelo/Dinocyst/README.md

-This folder contains the R scripts of analyses used in dinoflagellate study.
+This folder contains the R scripts of analyses used in the dinoflagellate study.

 Description of uploaded files: